haydnv/tinychain/CONTRIBUTING.md

 ## Code of Conduct

-This project follows the [IndieWeb code of conduct](https://indieweb.org/code-of-conduct).
+This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.